jrobinso/hdf5-indexer/README.md

 # h5-indexer

-Project for creating index mapping hdf5 object names -> file offsets
+Project for creating index mapping hdf5 object names -> file offsets.
+These indexes can be used with [jsfive-async](https://github.com/jrobinso/jsfive-async) for efficient remote URL access.

 ## Requirements